TravisWheelerLab/drug-sniffer/docs/_sources/stages.rst.txt

 Stage 1 - Target Identification
 --------------------------------

 The user is presumed to have chosen a target protein.
-For example, the SARS CoV-2 spike protein.
+For example, the SARS-CoV-2 Nucleocapsid Protein.

 Stage 2 - Pocket Prediction
 ---------------------------